Doing ministry in a small town can feel a bit like living in a fishbowl.

 We expect people outside of the church to hurt us.
 But why is it so difficult when those inside the church are the ones inflicting pain?
 On our best days, we are still fallen people.
 People everywhere will let you down, betray you, and just be human.
 Since I am human, I have to give them the same freedom to be human, to make mistakes, to sin against each other.
 I need forgiveness daily, therefore, I must keep extending it.

 My joy cannot be in how well our church is doing.

 My joy cannot be found in the fluctuating opinions of others.

 3. God is present even in the hurting

 I can know that God is with me, and for me, even while experiencing suffering, defeat, and failure.
 I can’t stop when I feel like a failure.
 I have to keep going.
 As tough as it is, I have to press on.
 I don’t want to stay in the pit, that’s for sure.

 4. I win by submitting myself to Christ

 From the outside, I’m definitely losing.
 But if I will continually submit to the Lord by believing Him instead of my feelings, I can win.

 Pain causes us to look inward.
 I can’t focus on myself, no matter how much I want to withdraw from society.
 I have to keep looking up, looking out for those who need help along the way.

 I came across two encouraging things at a critical point.
-One was a sermon on success and failure.
+One was a sermon (link below) on success and failure.
 The other was a song.